OctopusDeploy/blog/blog/2019-05/powershelldsc-as-template/index.md

 ## Caveat for PowerShell DSC Resource Modules
 Earlier in this post, I talked about the `Import-DscResource -Module xWebAdministration` line in our DSC script.
 This is a reference to the xWebAdministration PowerShell DSC resource module, which will need to be downloaded from either the [PowerShell Gallery](https://www.powershellgallery.com/packages?q=xwebadministration) or from [GitHub](https://github.com/PowerShell/xWebAdministration).
 The caveat to this is that any DSC Modules referenced in your script must be installed **before** the DSC script executes.

-## Make Your Configuration Data File and Your Referenced Powershell Dsc Modules Deployable Packages
+## Make Your Configuration Data File and Your Referenced PowerShell DSC Modules Deployable Packages
 Presumably, you have placed your configuration data file and referenced PowerShell DSC modules into source control.
 Once in source control, your build server can easily package them and ship them to Octopus Deploy for deployment.

 ## Configure your Project